fe1ixxu/ALMA/README.md

 **[ALMA-R](https://arxiv.org/pdf/2401.08417v2.pdf)** builds upon ALMA models, with further LoRA fine-tuning with our proposed **Contrastive Preference Optimization (CPO)** as opposed to the Supervised Fine-tuning used in ALMA.
 CPO fine-tuning requires our [triplet preference data](https://huggingface.co/datasets/haoranxu/ALMA-R-Preference) for preference learning.
 ALMA-R now can matches or even exceeds GPT-4 or WMT winners!

-**[X-ALMA] (NEW!) extends ALMA(-R) from 6 languages to 50 languages and ensures top-tier performance across 50 diverse languages, regardless of their resource levels.
+**[X-ALMA](https://arxiv.org/pdf/2410.03115) (NEW!) extends ALMA(-R) from 6 languages to 50 languages and ensures top-tier performance across 50 diverse languages, regardless of their resource levels.
 This is achieved by plug-and-play language-specific module architecture and a carefully designed 5-step training recipe with novel *Adaptive-Rejection Preference Optimization* methods.**

 *Old ALMA Repo:*
 - The original **ALMA** repository can be found [here](https://github.com/fe1ixxu/ALMA/tree/a3cc7877752779346312bb07798172eadc83d692).
 - The original **ALMA-R** repository can be found [here](https://github.com/fe1ixxu/ALMA/tree/ac120eb44c609ad9a386d617172d40432c2c0df6).

 # News 🌟
 ⭐ Oct.
 6 2024 **X-ALMA** is out!
+Please find the [paper here](https://arxiv.org/pdf/2410.03115) and [models & datasets here](https://huggingface.co/collections/haoranxu/x-alma-66fde464ef90be465920abaa).

 ⭐ Jun.
 20 2024 We want to give a shout out to [SimPO](https://arxiv.org/pdf/2405.14734), which shares a similar reference-free preference learning framework with CPO but in a more stable manner due to its special length normalization and target reward margin.
 The most exciting thing is that CPO and SimPO can potentially be used together!
 Learn more about [CPO-SimPO](https://github.com/fe1ixxu/CPO_SIMPO)!

 ⭐ May.1 CPO paper has been accepted at **ICML 2024**!